 Dr. Klein has been an Attending Physician at the New York Hospital since 1992.
 Dr. Klein serves as the William S. Paley Professor of Clinical Medicine at Cornell University Medical College, a position he has held since 1992.
 He also has been a Member of the Board of Overseers of Weill Medical College of Cornell University since 1997.
-Dr. Klein is a member of the American Board of Internal Medicine and American Board of Internal Medicine, Gastroenterology.
+Dr. Klein is a member of the American Board of Internal Medicine, Gastroenterology.
 Dr. Klein is retiring from the Board of Directors at the Meeting.

-Julia B. North
+Julia B. North Director Since 2004